-Is Moorea or Bora Bora more Family Friendly?
+Are Moorea or Bora Bora Family Friendly?

-However the resorts on Bora Bora have more extensive children’s clubs and facilities.If travelling with children, you will have a great time on either island – it just depends what your family wants to get out of the visit!
+However the resorts on Bora Bora have more extensive children’s clubs and facilities.If travelling with children, you will have a great time on either island – it just depends what your family wants to get out of the visit.

 What has the best activities Moorea or Bora Bora?

 Resorts on both islands will offer in house excursions and actitivites such as kayaking, snorkeling, yoga etc. But for those eager to get out of the resort and see more of the island, then Moorea is more likely the island for you!
-It is much easier to grab a taxi on Moorea or organize an independent excursion to do kayaking, snorkeling, island tours etc.
+It is much easier to grab a taxi on Moorea or organize an independent excursion to do kayaking, snorkelling, island tours etc.

 Information about visiting French Polynesia

-November – April is counted as the humid season and while they do not have a hurricane season per se, when we visited in February there were frequent storms!
+November – April is counted as the humid season and while they do not have a hurricane season per se, when we visited in February there were frequent storms.

 So if you are looking for the best time to visit Bora Bora I would definitely avoid February and head there during some of the less busy peak season months.